Skip to content

 • Have you used your verb tenses correctly?

-• Have you used articles such as 'the' and 'a' correctly?
+• Have you used articles such as 'a', 'an' and 'the' correctly?

 • Have you checked your spelling and punctuation?

-Skills you need aims to make you think about your writing – from grammar, spelling and punctuation and provides guides for specific pieces of writing whether it be for university or the workplace.
+Aims to make you think about your writing, including grammar, spelling and punctuation, and provides guides for specific pieces of writing whether it be for university or the workplace.

 Using tenses and verbs

-The following activities from the University of Southampton explore the use of the gerund - the 'ing' form of a verb (for example, 'singing') - and the infinitive form ('to sing').
+The following activity from BBC Learning English explores the use of the gerund, the 'ing' form of a verb (verb +ing, for example, 'singing'), and the infinitive form (to + verb, for example, 'to sing').

 Use of single phrases to represent whole processes

 Nominalisation is when verbs and adjectives are turned into nouns or noun phrases.
-The following advanced activity from the University of Southampton allows you to practise using noun phrases to develop a more concise and formal writing style.
+The following YouTube video from Academic English UK explains how to use nominalisation to develop a more concise and formal writing style.

 Use of prepositions

-Prepositions are connecting words that can be important for the clarity of your writing.
-This activity from the University of Southampton examines which preposition to choose after certain words or phrases.
+Prepositions are connecting words that improve the clarity and flow of your writing.
+This gameshow video from BBC Learning English looks at which prepositions to choose before or after certain words or phrases.
+There is also a quiz for you to try.

 Spelling and punctuation